petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing.md

 Although detailed, this is still an *overview* of pricing.
 Partners should work with the appropriate members of the Liferay team to help with further pricing details.
 Liferay employees should work with the relevant sales manager.

-## Partner Co-Selling
+## Partner First

-Liferay is committed to a Partner Together strategy which means co-marketing, co-delivering and co-selling.
+Liferay is committed to a Partner First strategy which means co-marketing, co-selling, and co-delivering.
 Co-selling means that Liferay works together with Partners on partner opportunities.
 The structure of the team will vary based on whether the opportunity is for a new or existing customer:

 **New logo opportunities:**